robchendev/Guitardex_old/src/t/1-31/3-thumb-slap-pluck/thumb-slap-pluck.md

 The slap pluck is a combination of your regular picking technique with a thumb slap, used to target specific strings.

-This technique will be counterintuitive to those who are used to the slap strum technique, as it requires two opposite movements to be performed by the same hand.
+This technique will be counterintuitive to those who are used to the slap strum technique, as it requires two opposite movements to be done by the same hand.

 #### Slap pluck (with twist)